'McQueen': A Fashion Film That Succeeds Where So Many Others Have Failed

 Advertisement

 Today, fashion is again an industry in mourning.
-Kate Spade, the designer credited for creating It bags in the '90s, was found dead last month.
-On hearing the news that Spade had hanged herself, her friend Kelly Cutrone, a well-known publicist, told The Daily Beast: "The industry is endemic with suicide, bankruptcy, depression, and addiction.
-A lot of people in the fashion industry are having a hard time.
+Kate Spade, the American accessories designer credited for creating It bags in the '90s, was found dead yesterday.
+On hearing the news that Kate had hanged herself, her friend Kelly Cutrone, a well-known publicist, told The Daily Beast: "The industry is endemic with suicide, bankruptcy, depression and addiction.
+A lot of people in the fashion industry are having a hard time...
 The real issue is why are so many creatives alone.
 It's super sad."

-While it would be too simplistic to say that fashion is responsible for the deaths of designers with severe mental health problems and addiction issues, perhaps come July 20 — with the release of McQueen — we should all take pause.
+While it would be too simplistic to say that fashion is responsible for the deaths of designers with severe mental health problems and addiction issues, perhaps this week – with the release of McQueen, and the death of another world-famous designer – we should all take pause.
+Whether or not you are famous and successful, the pressures and strange loneliness of modern life is well documented.
 As the late, great punk provocateur Judy Blame wrote in 2015: "It seems the most radical thing you can do today is care for yourself and other people."

 Advertisement